3liz/lizmap-documentation/source/publish/configuration/legend.rst

 Masking individual layers
 -------------------------

 You can exclude layers of your publication with the :guilabel:`QGIS Server` tab of the :guilabel:`QGIS project properties`.
-In this case the layers will not be available in Lizmap.
+In this case the layers will not be available in Lizmap **at all**.
 With this method, you cannot use a layer in the locate by layer function and not display in the map.

-To overcome this lack Lizmap offers a simple way to not display some layers.
+To overcome this lack, Lizmap offers two simple ways to not display some layers only in the legend :

-Not to display one or more layers of QGIS project in the legend of the Web map, there is two ways:

-* Create a group in your legend called ``hidden`` an put your layer into this group.
-This group (and its layers) won't be displayed in Lizmap.
+* Either create a group in your legend called ``hidden`` and put your layer into this group.
+This group (and its layers) won't be displayed in the Lizmap legend.
 * Or use the check box :guilabel:`Hide in legend` in :menuselection:`Lizmap --> Layers` for the specific layer.

 This feature can be used for: